NORTH AMERICAN INDIAN DEPARTMENT

 Currently, we assist 10 missions and schools, which includes over 100 tribes.
 For more information, click here.

 SCHOLARSHIPS: The IOKDS offers $500 to $700 scholarships to North American Indians.
 There is no restriction as to tribal affiliation or Indian blood quantity.
 However, the student must provide a tribal registration number and fulfill other requirements.
 The scholarships are given for technical, vocational or college studies, but not granted for schooling beyond a bachelor’s degree.

-Letter from a North American Indian Scholarship Student:
+Letter from a North American Indian Scholarship recipient:

 Dear International Order of the Kings Daughters and Sons:

 As a young girl, I never imagined graduating from high school let alone a University.
 There were many obstacles in my path that should have routed me in a different direction, other than where I am today.
 (When) I walked across a platform to accept my B.A. in Psychology at Arizona State University West, I was representing the Walker River Tribe.
 It seemed only yesterday I was feverishly studying for exams and writing papers.
 Moreover, oh yes, the stress was heavy.